NicoleMayer/ECE668-Notes/lesson3.md

 🤔Compared with load, store, ALU don't need to be interacted with memory, which takes a long time to execute; compared with branch, ALU is determinstic and sequential.

+👨‍🏫Ummm, my answer is in the wrong direction.
+As we can see in the last few slides, we can adopt **pipeline** into the implementation of ALU, which will hugely increase the performance.

 # Arithmetic Pipelines

 ### Ideal vs non-ideal pipelines